mateineaga/Automated-CI-CD-Pipeline-with-Jenkins-for-Secure-and-Scalable-Deployments/README.md

-# 🚀 Continuous Integration & Delivery using Jenkins
+# 🚀 Automated CI/CD Pipeline with Jenkins for Secure and Scalable Deployments

 ## 👨‍💻 Author: **Neaga Matei**
-📍 **Lab 3 - Cloud DevOps & CI/CD**
+📍 **Bucharest, 2025**

 ---